Building strong leadership at the board level is critically important to the success and sustainability of your grantees.

 We partner with grantmakers to design and implement board development programs that meet grantee organizations where they are and help them identify and achieve aspirational goals for their board’s performance.
 We do this in a variety of ways, including the following:

-Educate board leaders across grantee networks and the community about roles and responsibilities.
+Educate board leaders within your grantee network and community about their roles and responsibilities.

 Resources & Tools